 Payment and Financial Holds

 Student accounts not paid in full, on an approved payment plan, covered by pending financial aid funds and/or with a pending approved loan by each semester’s due dates may have a financial hold placed on their account that prevents the release of room keys upon arrival to campus, and from adding and dropping courses.
+If a payment made to your student account is returned for any reason, a $50.00 returned payment fee may be assessed to your account.
 A $100.00 late payment fee may be assessed each month on a balance that remains past the semester’s due date.
-Please note – rather than worry about whether or not your mailed payment is received by the semester’s due date, we recommend making online payments 24/7 for expediency.
+Please note – rather than worry about whether or not your mailed payment is received by the semester’s due date, we recommend making online payments from your Campus Commerce account.

 - Inform outside scholarship organizations to send payments directly to the college at least ten days prior to the semester’s due date at: Wheaton College, Office of Student Financial Services, 26 E. Main St., Norton, MA 02766.
 The student’s full name and Wheaton ID must be listed on the payment.